Glacier breaks in India's north; flood kills 9, 140 missing - WTMJ

 Another 140 workers at the two plants were missing, Pandey said.

-Surjeet Singh, a police official, said nine bodies were recovered so far amid intensified rescue operations.
+Surjeet Singh, a police official, said nine bodies were recovered so far amid intensified rescue operations that went into the night.
+Authorities installed halogen lights in the area to continue rescue operations.

+“Paramilitary forces have gone 150 meter down in the tunnel to rescue people.
+The operation is expected to continue until we bring these people out alive,” said Pravin Alok, a spokesman for the State Disaster Relief Force.

+There were also houses that were damaged in the flooding, said Ravi Bejaria, a government spokesman, though he had no details on the number and whether any of the residents were injured, missing or dead.

 “The situation is under control and there is no need for panic,” he said.